nicbrow3/Mediapipe-web/Architecture Guide.md

   - **Exercise Sets:** Shows all sets performed in each session with rep counts.
   - **Filtering and Organization:** Groups data by session with accordion UI for easy navigation.
   - **Data Formatting:** Presents timestamps and durations in human-readable format.
+  - **Hook Integration:** Now uses the `useDatabase` hook for clean separation of data fetching from presentation.

+### Rep History Graph Component

+- **Location:** `src/components/RepHistoryGraph.jsx`
+- **Purpose:** Visualizes rep angle history in real-time during workouts.
+- **Key Features:**
+  - **Real-time Visualization:** Shows angle progression over time for both sides of the body.
+  - **Threshold Indicators:** Displays target ranges for proper exercise form.
+  - **Hook Integration:** Now uses the `useRepHistoryData` hook for data processing and configuration.
+  - **Responsive Design:** Adapts to container size with consistent styling.

 ### Integration with Workout Flow

 - The WorkoutSummary appears automatically when a user ends a workout session through the "End Workout" button.
 - The DatabaseViewer is accessible through a dedicated database icon button, allowing users to browse their workout history at any time.
-- Both components access data through the db.js service, maintaining separation of concerns.
+- Both components access data through hooks, which in turn use the db.js service, maintaining clear separation of concerns.

+## 16. Settings and Preferences Management

+- **Location:**
+  - `src/hooks/useSettingsStorage.js`
+  - `src/hooks/useColorScheme.js`

+- **Purpose:** Manage user preferences and application settings with persistence.

+- **Key Features:**
+  - **Local Storage Persistence:** Settings are automatically saved to and loaded from the browser's localStorage.
+  - **Default Values:** Sensible defaults are provided for all settings.
+  - **Type Safety:** Settings are structured with clear types and validation.
+  - **Reset Capability:** Users can reset all settings to defaults.

+- **Settings Categories:**
+  - **Workout Tracking:** Controls for visibility thresholds, smoothing factors, and rep counting logic.
+  - **UI Settings:** Video opacity, debug information visibility.
+  - **Appearance:** Light/dark mode preference.

+- **Implementation:**
+  - Settings are managed in dedicated hooks, completely separate from the components that use them.
+  - Components receive only the settings they need, promoting modularity.
+  - Changes to settings are automatically persisted without requiring explicit save actions.

+This modular, hook-based approach to settings management makes the application more maintainable and provides a clean interface for components to access and update user preferences.

-The combination of these components provides users with immediate feedback on their current workout and access to historical data, supporting motivation and progress tracking without requiring backend infrastructure.
+The combination of these components and hooks provides users with immediate feedback on their current workout and access to historical data, supporting motivation and progress tracking without requiring backend infrastructure.

-*This document details a data-driven architecture optimized for a React workout tracker using MediaPipe Pose, structured for clarity for both*
+*This document details a data-driven architecture optimized for a React workout tracker using MediaPipe Pose, structured for clarity for both developers and users.*